8. Young Americans

 • • •

 Low is more important than it is perfect, but these terms are extremely relative.
 It’s both one of the finest albums of all time and one of the most enjoyable listens of Bowie’s career.
-With a slight shift in mood, I might consider it his best work.
+In a different in mood, I might consider it his best work.

 • • •